Trustees eye discipline policies

 Muri said it would be brought back as a workshop for further discussion.

-Steve Brown, a trustee, said it would be helpful to see the numbers of students as well as percentages.
+Trustee Steve Brown said it would be helpful to see the numbers of students as well as percentages.

 Gregg said this is the kind of thing that an equity policy would be helpful in dealing with.
 She added that the district needs to look at the root causes of these problems.